giltayar/bilt/docs/contributing.md

 one test), and stop on your breakpoint.
 Now start debugging with ease!

 Of course, `console.log`-ing your way also works... 😎.
 Just don't forget to remove them before pushing.
-Tip, a good way of not forgetting is to add a comment to the console.log in the form of `// @@@<name>`.
+Tip: a good way of not forgetting is to add a comment to the console.log in the form of `// @@@<name>`.
 The `@@@` in the comment will cause ESLint to fail, so it won't let you push the change.

 ### Pushing the change